andotherstuff/garland-protocol/garland-v0.1.md

 ## 19. Conclusion

 This design provides a practical architecture for durable, private, personal storage built on existing Nostr and Blossom infrastructure.
-The layered architecture separates concerns: fixed-size blocks provide privacy through uniformity, erasure coding provides durability through redundancy, authenticated encryption provides confidentiality and integrity, the Merkle DAG provides efficient updates and verification, and the hash chain provides auditable history with conflict detection.
+The layered architecture separates concerns: fixed-size blocks provide privacy through uniformity, erasure coding provides durability through redundancy, encryption provides confidentiality, content addressing provides integrity, the Merkle DAG provides efficient updates and verification, and the hash chain provides auditable history with conflict detection.

 The system achieves its core requirements.
 Durability is provided through erasure coding-data survives arbitrary server failures up to the configured threshold.
 Privacy is comprehensive-storage providers learn nothing about content, sizes, structure, or access patterns beyond gross storage volume.
 Sovereignty is preserved-users control when changes commit and when old data is deleted.
 Recoverability is complete-the entire dataset and its history can be reconstructed from a single secret key.